 Oct 11, 2010 – Monday – Suva, Fiji Islands

 I set the alarm this morning in order to see our arrival in Suva.
 It brought back memories of sailing the SV Sequoia through the same channel in 2004, when I crewed the open ocean segment from New Zealand to Fiji with the Johnstons.
 This time my mode of transportation is a bit more luxurious!

 Our arrival at King’s Wharf is heralded by the Suva Police Band – they march up and down the wharf playing some very catchy tunes.
 It is overcast today, so it is not as hot as Pago Pago was (our previous port of call in American Samoa).
 I call my Fijian friends several times this morning, but there is no answer, so I find my onboard friends and we go ashore together.

-The Suva Police Band is once again there to serenade us before our 5pm departure.
+The Suva Police Band is once again serenades us before our 5pm departure.
 They have an incredible repertoire…not just marching tunes, but also pop and rock and roll!
 Their performance has to be one of the highlights of this trip.
 What a change from the last time I saw the band in 1975, when it was a pretty ordinary marching band.
 I shoot some high definition video to capture some of their wonderful performance.
-The ship was waiting in Suva harbour for the arrival of New Zealand customs and immigration officers.
-They were delayed about two hours…so we waited, and the band played on (as the old saying goes).
-What a show – this is no ordinary marching band!
+The ship continues to wait in Suva harbour for the arrival of New Zealand customs and immigration officers, who are delayed about two hours.
+The band played on (as the old saying goes), giving everyone an amazing show – this is no ordinary marching band!